ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/7-advanced-inventories/_index.md

 - Created a script to query an inventory source

-- Integrated the script into Tower
+- Integrated the script into controller

 - Populated an inventory using the custom script

 ## Smart Inventories

-You will most likely have inventories from different sources in your Tower installation.
+You will most likely have inventories from different sources in your controller installation.
 Maybe you have a local CMDB, your virtualization management and your public cloud provider to query for managed systems.
 Imagine you now want to run automation jobs across these inventories on hosts matching certain search criteria.

 This is where Smart Inventory comes in.
 A Smart Inventory is a collection of hosts defined by a stored search.
 Search criteria can be host attributes (like groups) or facts (such as installed software, services, hardware or whatever information Ansible pulls).
 A Smart Inventory can be viewed like a standard inventory and used for job runs.